9 Intro to Linux Administration

 .

-Whenever a command runs, it runs at a particular path in the filesystem, called the working directory.
+Whenever a program runs, it runs at a particular path in the filesystem called the working directory.
 You can get the absolute path to your working directory with the pwd

-When you want a command to run the same irrespective of where it’s run from, it’s best to use an absolute path, which is a path specified relative to the root.
-They operate the same irrespective of the current working directory.
-Absolute file paths are easy to recognize because they always start with /
+When you want a program to run the same regardless of where it’s run from, it’s best to use an absolute path, specified relative to the root.
+Absolute paths are easy to recognize because they start with /

 .

 .
-So, for example, if I want to access the data
+For example, if I want to access the data

 subdirectory of the working directory, that would be available at ./data